colinhacks/zod/README.md

 ```

 When attempting a transform that fails, and there is no value to return, the transform may throw an error of type `ZodTransformError`.
 The `ZodTransformError` constructor accepts an array of issues, all of which are treated as fatal.
-When a transform throws a `ZodTransformError`, no subsequent transforms or refinments are attempted..
+When a transform throws a `ZodTransformError`, no subsequent transforms or refinments are attempted.

 ```ts
 import { ZodTransformError } from "zod";